 by Matthew McCullough

 Why are we so scared of death in this era of information and enlightenment?
 And even among saved believers?
 Matthew McCullough walks through reason after reason (or excuse after excuse) of why we fear death instead of embracing it as a reason to hope.
-I’ll share more about this one in its own blog post next week.

 7. The Great Alone